JoeBarnett1224/NumericalMethodsCalculator/README.md

 # NumericalMethodsCalculator

 A calculator which implement various numerical methods and includes support for many special functions
 ___
 ## About The Project

+Numerical methods, also referred to as numerical analysis, is a branch of mathematical analysis which studies methods of approximating solutions, and deriving error bounds, to problems which are either too difficult or even impossible to solve exactly.
+It has applications to many disciplines in STEM and business including, but not limited to computational physics, computational chemistry, engineering, conputational finance, and acturial science
 ___
 ## Installation

 This project runs in Jupyter Notebook.
 To use Jupyter Notebook it is necessary to download and install [Anaconda](https://www.anaconda.com/download).
 Once installed, Jupyter Notebook can be accessed through the Anaconda Navigator.

 To run the code, the following packages must be installed: